It’s been a busy month here at Job Prices HQ, in addition to a site revamp we took time out to research how much it costs to install a stairlift.

 - doors need rehanging so they open in the opposite direction

-The prices below are an average of the figures we received from various installers in the UK.
+The stairlift cost shown below is calculated from an average of the figures we received from various installers in the UK.

-Please bear in mind that every installation is different and the prices you’re given may differ.
+Please bear in mind that every installation is different and the stairlift prices you’re given may differ.

 |Two turns (one at the base and one at the top)||£4500|